-develop strategies to encourage special populations students to selfidentify and seek appropriate student services to assist in successful completion of a CTE program/program of study.
-For example, work with iii.
-Support the inclusion of employability skills in programs of study and career pathways.
-(Section 122(d)(4)(B) of Perkins V)

-- vocational rehabilitation counselors to encourage participants in vocational rehabilitation to self-identify. - will collaborate with secondary school counselors and special education staff to promote self-identification of educational needs to students and their parents during transition planning to postsecondary education.
+- develop strategies to encourage special populations students to self-identify and seek appropriate student services to assist in successful completion of a CTE program/program of study.
+For example, work with vocational rehabilitation counselors to encourage participants in vocational rehabilitation to self-identify. - will collaborate with secondary school counselors and special education staff to promote selfidentification of educational needs to students and their parents during transition planning to postsecondary education.